Blanket of Secrecy

 Blanket of Secrecy (BoS) was a short-lived English new wave band formed in 1982.
-The band was notable for the fact that its band members, true to their band name, were never officially identified at the time - only the pseudonyms Tinker, Tailor and Soldier were disclosed to refer to the main members - as well as mention of Spy.
+The band was notable for the fact that its band members, true to their band name, were never officially identified at the time - only the pseudonyms Tinker, Tailor and Soldier were disclosed to refer to the main members.
+(The writing credits of two BoS songs also mentioned Spy and Sailor as co-authors).
 This led to some speculation in the music press regarding the true identity of the members, with rumours that they might be the Attractions (Elvis Costello's backing band) and speculation that the lead singer was Jack Hues of Wang Chung.
-However, they were eventually revealed to be Peter Marsh (Tinker, the lead singer), Andy Howell (Tailor), Roger Bechirian (Soldier) and Phil McWalter (Spy).
+However, they were eventually revealed to be Peter Marsh (Tinker, the lead singer), Andy Howell (Tailor), and Roger Bechirian (Soldier).
+Two other songwriters -- Phil McWalter (Spy) and Ron Chadwick (Sailor) -- were also associated with the project, but were not band members.

 Their music was synth-pop, similar to their contemporaries A Flock of Seagulls, although comparisons to the Attractions were also made.

 History

 Releases and chart history

+In keeping with the band's fondness for (and perhaps more directly, graphic artist Barney Bubbles' career-long tendencies towards) misdirection and playful obfuscation, the band's debut LP was titled Walls Have Ears -- or Ears Have Walls, depending on a number of factors: